JonathanTheofilas/JonathanTheofilas/README.md

 - **📊 Data Intelligence Project** - Python-powered analytics achieving 92% prediction accuracy

 ### 🚀 What I'm Working On
-- 🎓 Finishing my final year at RMIT (almost there!)
+- 🎓 Finishing my final year at RMIT
 - 🌐 Exploring more advanced AWS services and serverless architectures
 - 📱 Diving deeper into AR/VR development
-- 🤝 Contributing to open source projects and working on my own projects as well
+- 🤝 Contributing to open source projects and working on my own projects and interests

 ## 🏆 Achievement Badges & Recognition